 - a signalised pedestrian and bicycle crossing of Peacock Rd at South Tce.
 The crossing will serve the Park Lands Trail and improve access to the tram stop

 The $200,000 project was funded by the Greenways program and Adelaide City Council.

 Upgrade of Goodwood Road crossing

-An existing crossing was upgraded to cope with the increase in bicycle traffic, making the crossing safer and more convenient.
+An existing two-stage crossing was upgraded to a single-stage to cope with the increase in bicycle traffic, making the crossing safer and more convenient.

 Seaford railway crossing at the Goodwood railway station

-Through the Rail Revitalisation project options are being evaluated to provide a more convenient railway crossing along this busy cycling corridor.
+Through the Rail Revitalisation project options are being evaluated to provide an overpass to carry the bikeway over the station.